 All schools close and students have to stay home for online lessons.

 Strictly regulations have been imposed over the days from the start of the CB.

-This, directly and indirectly, affected a lot of people normal activities, cause jobs losses in many sectors and also a huge impact on the livelihoods of our community.
+This, directly and indirectly, affected a lot of people's normal activities, cause jobs losses in many sectors and also had a huge impact on the livelihoods of our community.

-Through this article, I would like to share some possible method for house owners that will be helpful for you to cope with the storm ahead.
+Through this article, I would like to share some possible methods for house owners that will be helpful for you to cope with the storm ahead.